spencertipping/peril/gen.md

 my $h = $murmurhash3_32->c99->("foo", 0);   # precompile as c99, then RMI
 ```

+### Types
+Types are fully erased during compilation.

 ### Open questions
 1. How are structs represented?
+2. How do arrays work?
-2. `unpack_($x, $y)` -- how do we specify implementation given types/etc?
+3. `unpack_($x, $y)` -- how do we specify implementation given types/etc?
-3. Do structs have polymorphic metaprogramming?
+4. Do structs have polymorphic metaprogramming?
+(Sure, and they need to if
+   we're gonna support externally-supplied `qe{}` block sigs, e.g. for array
+   `|`.)
-4. Is there any runtime polymorphism?
+5. Is there any runtime polymorphism?
+(No, just casting.)